snowplow-archive/snowplow.github.com/README.md

 1. Always use relative URLs e.g. `/analytics/catalogue-analytics/overview.html`
 2. Remember all URLs end in `.html`

 #### 6. Side menus

 Side menus should automatically update with new blog posts / web pages as appropriate.

 When the side menu is generated (Jekyll compiles the site) it fetches all the different pages, filters them by category and uses this to populate all the menus.
 To see how this is done, refer to the `_includes/sidebar_analytics`, `_sidebar_contact.html` etc. files.
 (There is one file for each side menu.)

+#### 7. Previewing the changes locally

+This is advisable before performing any commits :-).
+To preview the site on your local machine, navigate to the repo:

+	cd snowplow.github.com

+And run Jekyll

+	jekyll --server

+This will compile the website to the _site directory. to view the website, enter

+	localhost:4000

+In your browser URL window.

+Remember, if you don't like what you see, and modify the site, to preview the changes, you'll need to CTRL-C out of Jekyll, then re-run

+	jekyll --server

+from the repo directory, (which will recompile it).

+#### 8. Committing your changes and deploying them to Github Pages

+Once you are happy with the updates you've made to the website, you need to deploy them to production.

+Remember: source files are stored in the `source` branch.
+(Which you have been editting.)
+To deploy, we need to get Jekyll to generate the static html pages, copy them to our master repo and then push them to Github.
+To do this:

+1. Firstly add and commit the changes made to the source repo

+	git checkout source
+	// make relevant changes and updates to the site git add .
+	git commit -m "{{enter description of changes made}}"

+2. Now run Jekyll locally to generate the static pages into the `_site` folder

+	jekyll

+3. Now switch to the master branch

+	git checkout master

+4. Now we want to copy the static html files for the website into the root folder of the master branch.
+These will be the pages served by Github Pages.
+(Remember - we also add the `.nojekyll` file so Github pages doesn't use Jekyll to do any processing after we've finished the upload.)

+	cp -r _site/* . && rm -rf _site/ && touch .nojekyll

+5. Now push both the source and master branches to origin

+	git push --all origin

+All done!